psalvador8/psalvador8/README.md

 # 🚀 Featured Cloud Engineering Projects

+These projects focus on real-world cloud architecture patterns including Infrastructure as Code, container orchestration, serverless systems, and CI/CD automation on AWS.

 ### ☸️ Kubernetes Microservices Platform
 Distributed e-commerce microservices deployed on Kubernetes using Helm and Helmfile with production-style architecture.